Pope Pius X: Anti-modernism

 Anti-Modernists viewed these notions as contrary to the dogmas and traditions of the Catholic Church.
 In the decree entitled Lamentabili sane exitu ("A Lamentable Departure Indeed") of 3 July 1907, Pius X formally condemned 65 propositions, mainly drawn from the works of Alfred Loisy and concerning the nature of the Church, revelation, biblical exegesis, the sacraments, and the divinity of Christ.
 That was followed by the encyclical Pascendi dominici gregis (or "Feeding the Lord's Flock"), which characterized Modernism as the "synthesis of all heresies."

-Following these, Pius X ordered that all clerics take the Anti-Modernist oath, Sacrorum antistitum.
-Pius X's aggressive stance against Modernism caused some disruption within the Church.
-Although only about 40 clerics refused to take the oath, Catholic scholarship with Modernistic tendencies was substantially discouraged.
-Theologians who wished to pursue lines of inquiry in line with Secularism, Modernism, or Relativism had to stop, or face conflict with the papacy, and possibly even excommunication.
+Escalating the campaign, Pius X ordered that all clerics take the Anti-Modernist oath, Sacrorum antistitum.
+The Pope's aggressive stance against Modernism caused some disruption within the Church, although only about 40 clerics refused to take the oath.
+Catholic scholarship with Modernist tendencies was greatly discouraged, and theologians who wished to pursue lines of inquiry in line with Secularism, Modernism, or Relativism were threatened with sanctions up to excommunication.

 Pius X's attitude toward the Modernists was uncompromising.
-Speaking of those who counseled compassion, he said: "They want them to be treated with oil, soap and caresses.
-But they should be beaten with fists.
-In a duel, you don't count or measure the blows, you strike as you can."
-He also instituted the Sodalitium Pianum (or League of Pius V), an anti-Modernist network of informants, which was much criticized due to its accusations of heresy on the flimsiest evidence.
-This campaign was run by Umberto Benigni in the Department of Extraordinary Affairs in the Secretariat of State, which distributed anti-Modernist propaganda and gathered information on "culprits".
+He also instituted the Sodalitium Pianum (or League of Pius V), an anti-Modernist network of informants, which was much criticised due to its accusations of heresy on limited evidence.
+This campaign was run by Monsignor Umberto Benigni in the Department of Extraordinary Affairs in the Secretariat of State, which distributed anti-Modernist propaganda and gathered information on "culprits".
 In Benigni's secret code, Pius X was known as Mama.
+Among those it investigated was the teacher of church history, Angelo Roncalli (later Pope John XXIII), but the Holy Office cleared him of all charges.